darinallen/wuber/README.md

 ## Run Mongo Daemon

-Ensure you have MongoDB installed and run the Mongo daemon
+After cloning the repo, ensure you have MongoDB installed and run the Mongo daemon
 <pre><code>
 $ mongod
 </code></pre>